-The 7th Africa Singapore Business Forum is scheduled to take place at the end of August in the city-state.
+The 7th Africa Singapore Business Forum is scheduled to take place at the end of August 2023 in the city-state.
 The event is organised every two years by Enterprise Singapore - a government agency that has offices in Accra, Nairobi and Johannesburg.

-In 2021, over 1/3 of Africa's fuel exports went to the EU
+In 2021, over 1/3 of Africa's fuel exports went to the EU, and 2/3 to Asia

-Only 1 African company - the Algerian Sonatrach is among the 5 largest oil and gas companies on the continent
+Only 1 African company - the Algerian firm Sonatrach is among the 5 largest oil and gas companies on the continent